zlogic/vim-configs/README.md

 There's a lot of useful LSP advice [in the Neovim's LSP guide](https://vonheikemen.github.io/devlog/tools/neovim-lsp-client-guide/)

+# Tree-sitter

+The main tree-sitter branch requires the [tree-sitter CLI](https://github.com/tree-sitter/tree-sitter) in the `$PATH`, and a C compiler.

+Those tools are only needed when running `:TSInstall` or `:TSUpdate`.

+To diagnose tree-sitter, run `:checkhealth nvim-treesitter`.

 ## Go

 Go requires the [gopls](https://github.com/golang/tools) language server to be installed.